UofS-Pulse-Binfo/vcf_filter/docs/install.rst

 Download VCF Filter
 -------------------

 The module is availabe as one repository for `Pulse Bioinformatics, University of Saskatchewan <https://github.com/UofS-Pulse-Binfo>`_ on GitHub.
-Recommended method of downloading and installation is using Drush:
+Recommended method of downloading and installation is using git:

 .. code:: bash